GoodPhd/test/readme.txt

-new
-This is a test readme file.
+This is the master branch.